kenstir/hemlock-docs/docs/pn-setup-guide/setup-firebase-project.md

 ---
 sidebar_position: 1
 ---
-# Push Notifications: Set up the Firebase project
+# Set up the Firebase project

 This guide is for the administrator of the Firebase project associated with your app.
 If I released your app, you already have a Firebase project.
 Contact me for an invitation.